graybeal/cf-conventions/FAQ.md

 <a name="stdnames_components"></a>
 ### What are the components of a standard name?
-A CF standard name is a unique text string, part of which is associated in the CF Standard Names table to other attributes.
+A CF standard name is a unique text string, which is associated in the CF Standard Names table to other attributes.
 The text string is made up of two parts: the name (from the CF Standard Names table), and optionally, following the name and one or more blanks, a standard name modifier.
 The name contains no white space (underscores separate the words, in practice) and identifies the physical quantity.
 The modifier is used to describe a quantity which is related to another variable with the modified standard name.
 Details are provided in the convention section on [Standard Name](http://cfconventions.org/1.6.html#standard-name), and examples of modifiers are given in [Appendix C](http://cfconventions.org/1.6.html#standard-name-modifiers).

 Several attributes are required for every standard name: the canonical units, which are *typical* units of the physical quantity, and the description, which clarifies related quantities and meanings of the standard name (but is not strictly a definition per se).
 Older standard names may not have a description.